deborarodriguesp/Export-Time-Series-from-Netcdf-with-shapefile/README.md

 # Export-Time-Series-from-Netcdf-with-shapefile
 Here, we export a time series from a NetCDF using the boundaries of a shapefile.
+The inputs are:
-The inputs are the NetCDF files and the shapefile.
+- The NetCDF files
+- The shapefile

 This script accumulates the hourly data on a daily scale.
-Also, it calculates at different time scales, such as monthly, annual, and Normal Climate.
+Also, it calculates at different time scales, such as:
+- Monthly
+- Annual
+- Normal Climate.
+-
 Later, these data are saved in different CSV files.